JoeQuigley1/pp5-fe-bike-brothers/README.md

 ### Future Features to Implement(Not included in this project)

 - A Booking section in the meetup section where users can book into a meetup
-- Add an option to like a meetup to a good Map location to the
+- Add an option to like a meetup
 - Add a review section to the Meetups
 - A Chat feature where logged in users can communicate directly.